lyuwen/terminal_guide/vim/vim.md

     * E: go to the end of the next word seperated by space.
     * b: reverse of e.
     * B: reverse of E.
+    * gt: go to the tab on the right.
+    * gT: go to the tab on the left.

 * Undo and redo
     * u: undo.